cloud-elements/devportal/docs/elements/onedrivebusiness/onedrivebusiness-create-instance.md

 ## Create Instance

-OneDrive Business is a Cloud Storage Platform.
-When you provision an instance, your app will have access to the different functionality offered by the OneDrive Business platform.
+Microsoft OneDrive for Business Beta is a Cloud Storage Platform.
+When you provision an instance, your app will have access to the different functionality offered by the Microsoft OneDrive for Business Beta platform.

 ### Step 1.
 Get Elements OAuth Information

 * HTTP Header: None
 * HTTP Verb: GET
-* Request URL: /elements/{key}/oauth/url
+* Request URL: /elements/{keyOrId}/oauth/url
 * Request Body: None
 * Query Parameters: